karinlj/vue-store-app/README.md

 The links on the products do not go to a single product in this app.
 At the bottom there is a link to go to top of page.

+Another time I would have wanted to use Typescript and write some tests.

+Enjoy!

 ![Screenshot](/src/assets/Screenshot.jpg?raw=true "Screenshot")